Young Adult and Teen Narcissistic Personality Disorder Treatment

-Amorous Narcissist – Characterized by a lack of respect regarding personal boundaries, unwanted sexual advances, and inappropriate behavior
+Amorous Narcissist – Characterized by a lack of respect regarding personal boundaries, including inappropriate behaviors and unwanted sexual advances toward others

 Compensatory Narcissist – Characterized by passive-aggressive tendencies and underlying feelings of inadequacy while dealing with others

-Fanatic Narcissist – Characterized by teens suffering a traumatic event earlier in life, leading to them fantasizing about lofty plots and goals of revenge or justice
+Fanatic Narcissist – Characterized by fantasies about lofty plots and goals of revenge or justice triggered by a traumatic event earlier in life

-Narcissistic personality disorder is caused by a variety of factors, mostly either environmental or due to genetics.
+Narcissistic personality disorder is caused by a variety of factors, mostly either environmental or genetic.
 A few causes include:

-Family history of narcissism – cases of personality disorders in the family tend to point towards a higher risk of developing a personality disorder.
+Family history of narcissism – Teens who have direct family members with personality disorders like narcissism tend to be at a higher risk of developing a personality disorder themselves.

-Physical illness affecting the brain – personality changes and erratic moods can be caused by illness that affects the brain, from an infection to a tumor, or hormone imbalances.
+Physical illness affecting the brain – The personality changes and erratic moods linked to narcissism can be caused by an illness that affects the brain, such as an infection, tumor, or hormone imbalance.

-Emotional abuse – bullying both at home or at school can lead to the development of narcissistic tendencies to cope with insecurities and emotional wounds.
+Emotional abuse – Bullying both at home and at school can lead to the development of narcissistic tendencies as a means to cope with insecurities and emotional wounds.

-Speak to your teen frankly about their thoughts and feelings – it’s easy to feed into a teen’s narcissistic tendencies with sycophantic praise or harsh and excessive criticism, so the best way to approach a narcissistic teen is non-judgmentally.
-If your teen’s behavior is highly problematic and possibly destructive, it’s important to speak to them about getting professional mental health help.
+Speak to your teen frankly about their thoughts and feelings – It’s easy to feed into a teen’s narcissistic tendencies with sycophantic praise or harsh and excessive criticism, so the best way to approach narcissism is non-judgmentally.
+If your teen’s behavior is highly problematic and possibly destructive, it’s important to speak to them about looking into a professional teen narcissistic personality disorder treatment program.

-Teen narcissistic personality disorder is caused first and foremost by deep insecurities leading to a need to service the ego to protect the mind from pain.
-Many other symptoms may hide beneath the surface, such as suicidal thoughts and feelings of intense fear or paranoia.
-Treatment for narcissistic personality disorder differs from teen to teen, but in most cases, a combination of medication and psychotherapy is used.
+At its heart, narcissistic personality disorder is caused by deep insecurities and a need to service the ego in order to protect the mind from pain.
+Many other symptoms may hide beneath the surface, though, such as suicidal thoughts and feelings of intense fear or paranoia.
+Treatment for narcissism in teens and young adults differs by individual, but in most cases, a combination of medication and psychotherapy is most beneficial.

 Medication

-Antidepressants and anti-anxiety medication can help a teen cope with their worst symptoms while tackling their narcissism in therapy.
-These drugs can save their lives if their codependent conditions or symptoms include a risk of suicide.
+Antidepressants and anti-anxiety medication can help a teen cope with their worst symptoms while they tackle their narcissism in therapy.
+These drugs can even save their life if their codependent conditions or symptoms include a risk of suicide.
 Despite lay knowledge, narcissism does not save a teen from thoughts of self-harm or suicide, and there is no evidence to suggest they will not go through with threats of suicide.
 Helping a teen with NPD find a better, happier place mentally while going through therapy is the first and foremost goal.

 Talk Therapy

 Psychotherapy or talk therapy is the primary form of treatment for cases of NPD.
-A narcissistic personality disorder can develop for many reasons, and identifying and addressing these reasons is the first step towards improving a teen’s mental health and giving them a chance at normal interaction with other people.
+A narcissistic personality disorder can develop for many reasons, and identifying and addressing these reasons is the first step towards improving a teen’s mental health and giving them a chance at healthier interactions with other people.

-Teen narcissistic personality disorder treatment begins with therapists helping a teen address any underlying insecurity, shame, or depression.
-The core of any narcissistic disorder is a lack of true confidence, and deep-seated fear.
-These behaviors serve to compensate for this pain, meaning that it must be addressed adequately to move on and away from such behavior.
+Teen narcissistic personality disorder treatment at Paradigm begins with therapists helping teens address any underlying insecurities, shame, or depression behind their condition.
+The core of any narcissistic disorder is a lack of true confidence, as well as deep-seated fear and anxiety.
+These behaviors serve to compensate for this internal pain and must be addressed to see sustainable personal growth.

-At times, medication may be used during teen narcissistic personality disorder treatment to help provide relief from symptoms of anxiety or depression, especially in instances where the disorders are co-occurring.
-In these cases, medication is not provided as a cure for the personality disorder, but rather to help keep feelings of low self-worth, guilt, and/or shame at bay, while undergoing treatment.
+At times, medication may be used during treatment to help provide relief from symptoms of anxiety or depression, especially in instances where the disorders are co-occurring.
+In these cases, medication is not provided as a cure for narcissistic personality disorder but rather to help keep feelings of low self-worth, guilt, and shame at bay while undergoing treatment.

 Our 16 year old son was transformed at Paradigm Treatment.
 Everything was perfect – from the house to the staff to the food.
 Providing care and therapy for teens is a massive responsibility and we were not about to take a chance with our son without completely vetting the business.
 Paradigm stood up to our scrutiny and ticked every box for us.
 The treatment our son received was exemplary and the results have been life changing for him and for our family as a whole.
 Thank you Paradigm – Thank you Cole and Jeff.
 Thank you GOD for this place!